mavera12/EHR/Basic-Setup,-Running,-and-Configuration.md

  -   `run_synthea Alaska Juneau` -- to generate a population in only Juneau, Alaska
  -   `run_synthea -s 12345` -- to generate a population using seed 12345.
 Populations generated with the same seed and the same version of Synthea should be identical
  -   `run_synthea -p 1000` -- to generate a population of 1000 patients
+ -   `run_synthea -a 30-40` -- to generate a population of 30 to 40 year olds
+ -   `run_synthea -g F` -- to generate only female patients
  -   `run_synthea -s 987 Washington Seattle` -- to generate a population in only Seattle, Washington, using seed 987
  -   `run_synthea -s 21 -p 100 Utah "Salt Lake City"` -- to generate a population of 100 patients in Salt Lake City, Utah, using seed 21